Source code for scimba_torch.optimizers.losses

 # Adapting weights def __learning_rate_annealing(self, key: str, optimizers: OptimizerData) -> None: """Annealing of the learning rate.
 Args: key: The name of the principal loss function. optimizers: The optimizer data object. """ ((self.losses_dict[key]).get_loss()).backward( create_graph=False, retain_graph=True ) grad_key = optimizers.get_opt_gradients() max_grad_key = torch.max(torch.abs(grad_key)) (self.losses_dict[key]).update_coeff(1.0) for key2, loss in self.losses_dict.items(): if not (key == key2): ((self.losses_dict[key2]).get_loss()).backward( create_graph=False, retain_graph=True ) grad_key2 = optimizers.get_opt_gradients() mean_grad_key2 = torch.mean(torch.abs(grad_key2)) new_coeff = ( self.alpha_lr_annealing * max_grad_key / mean_grad_key2 + (1 - self.alpha_lr_annealing) * (self.losses_dict[key2]).get_coeff() ) (self.losses_dict[key2]).update_coeff(new_coeff.item()) self.alpha_lr_annealing *= 0.999

 [docs] def compute_all_losses( self, left: tuple[torch.Tensor, ...], right: tuple[torch.Tensor, ...], update: bool = True, ) -> torch.Tensor: """Computes all losses.
 Returns the combination of all the losses, possibly updates the loss values.
 Args: left: The left tensors. right: The right tensors. update: Whether to update the current loss.
 Returns: torch.Tensor: The computed full loss value.
-Raises: ValueError: when left and right do not have the same length or the length of left (and right) is not a divisor of the number of losses. """ if len(left) != len(right): raise ValueError("left and right should have the same length") if len(self.losses_names) % len(left): raise ValueError( "the number of losses should be a multiple of the length of left/right" ) fullloss = torch.tensor(0.0) nb_losses_per_equation = len(self.losses_names) // len(left) for i in range(len(left)): for k in range(nb_losses_per_equation): key = self.losses_names[i * nb_losses_per_equation + k] if update: self.call_and_update(key, left[i], right[i]) fullloss += (self.losses_dict[key]).get_weighted_loss() else: fullloss += ( (self.losses_dict[key]).func(left[i], right[i]) * (self.losses_dict[key]).coeff ) return fullloss
+Raises: ValueError: when left and right do not have the same length or the length of left (and right) is not a divisor of the number of losses. """ if len(left) != len(right): raise ValueError("left and right should have the same length") if len(self.losses_names) % len(left): raise ValueError( "the number of losses should be a multiple of the" " length of left and right" ) fullloss = torch.tensor(0.0) nb_losses_per_equation = len(self.losses_names) // len(left) for i in range(len(left)): for k in range(nb_losses_per_equation): key = self.losses_names[i * nb_losses_per_equation + k] if update: self.call_and_update(key, left[i], right[i]) fullloss += (self.losses_dict[key]).get_weighted_loss() else: fullloss += ( (self.losses_dict[key]).func(left[i], right[i]) * (self.losses_dict[key]).coeff ) return fullloss

 [docs] def compute_full_loss_without_updating( self, left: tuple[torch.Tensor, ...], right: tuple[torch.Tensor, ...] ) -> torch.Tensor: """Computes the full loss without updating the loss values.
 Args: left: The left tensors. right: The right tensors.
 Returns: The computed full loss value. """ return self.compute_all_losses(left, right, update=False)